bsplt/AXNN/docs/phase.md

 </div>

 Half coloured in black and white, the loops allow Phase to change its entire appearance in intermediate steps by rotating.
 The rotation of the canvas-like fabric loops on the rollers is controlled by magnetic sensors, allowing a precise configuration of the image.
 Microcontrollers use musical frequencies in the form of a 12-step Western chromatic scale to drive the motors at a set speed.
 A skeleton of aluminium profiles arranges these modules to create the overall appearance.
-Phase is a free-standing or wall- mounted installation.
+Phase is a free-standing or wall-mounted installation.

 <div class='embed-container'>